Kees Rijssenbeek (Trainer)

 “Looking back at this part of my life, I realize two things.
 First, I’ve always been interested in learning about people and I’m good at listening and truly hearing what they have to say.
 Of course, it was coming to the business of training that helped me come to that realization,” suggests Rijssenbeek.
 “The second thing is, I really should have purchased shares in Rituals way back when it was so small.
 I guess we learn a lot of things in hindsight.”

 Now in the professional training domain for the last ten years, Rijssenbeek seems to have found his calling, or his cup of tea, as it were.
-Three years ago, he joined the High Tech Institute team where he delivers the training “Effective communication skills for technology professionals” aimed at helping technical people master some of the biggest communication challenges and pitfalls.
+Three years ago, he joined the High Tech Institute team where he delivers the training “Effective communication skills for engineers” aimed at helping technical people master some of the biggest communication challenges and pitfalls.
 But it’s working with this particular audience of highly technical people that leaves him a little envious.

 'They’re pretty humble and have good insight into the limitations of what they know.'